alexBasurto/alexBasurto/README.md

 👋 Hi there!
 I'm a technology enthusiast 🖥️ with years of experience in the IT field and a recent turn towards full stack web development 🌐 I'm ready to take my career to new levels 🚀.

-## 📂 Highlighted Projects
-Before I go on, you can explore my most exciting **[PROJECTS](PROJECTS.md)** directly.
+Before I go on, you can explore my most exciting 📂 **[PROJECTS](PROJECTS.md)** directly.

 ## 👨‍💻 About Me